Mark M. Herd for Los Angeles City Council

 Integrity - Transparency - Experience

-Herds "housing first" plan will solve the homeless crisis in LA permanentlY
+Herds "Housing First" plan will solve the homeless crisis in Los Angeles in less than 5 yrs.

-herd has experience dealing with high rise developers and their projects
+Herd has experience dealing with high rise developers and their projects impacts on the community Herd has solutions that promote public health, end friday gridlock, and reduce pollution

 Jan 15, 2019